kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 There are three options on my radar:

 1. If you are on Mailgun, follow [this guide](https://renzo.lucioni.xyz/mail-forwarding-with-mailgun/).
 However, the new pay-as-you-go tier has excluded the feature(`Inbound Email Routing`) that makes this possible.
-So perhaps the next option.
+So perhaps the next option;
 2. If I ever get kicked out of my '10,000' free-tier in Mailgun, I would give this a shot https://forwardemail.net/en
 3. If all else failed, pay for ['Gmail on G Suite'](https://gsuite.google.com.my/intl/en_my/products/gmail/).